-Green bell peppers are picked before they are fully ripe.
+Green bell peppers play a major role in Keto Diet.
+They are picked before they are fully ripe.
 If they are left on the plant to mature, green bell peppers generally turn red.
-They are mildly bitter in taste as compared to the red, yellow and orange ones.
+They are mildly bitter in taste as compared to the red, yellow, and orange ones.

 Red bell pepper

 Fresh raw bell peppers are used as vegetables in cuisines all over the world.
 They are enjoyed as salads or cooked in stir-fries.
-Bell peppers give a delicious twist to food flavour.
-In India they are mixed with other vegetables like potato, carrots, green beans etc., along with tomato and other spices to make several mouth-watering stir-fries.
+Bell peppers give a delicious twist to food flavor.
+In India, they are mixed with other vegetables like potato, carrots, green beans, etc., along with tomato and other spices to make several mouth-watering stir-fries.
 Red and yellow peppers if used with culinary imagination can taste exotic with a combination of cheese, meats, dried fruits, nuts.
 It must be cooked slightly so that the nutrients are not lost due to the heat.

 Health benefits of bell pepper

-Bell peppers are low calorie vegetables and valuable sources of health-supportive sulphur compounds.
+Bell peppers are low-calorie vegetables and valuable sources of health-supportive sulfur compounds.

 It has certain enzymes that provide anti-cancer benefits.
 According to research bell peppers can reduce the risk of oesophageal and gastric cancers also.